grnet/synnefo/docs/compute-api-guide.rst

 Limitations
 -----------

-* Version MIME type and vesionless requests are not currently supported.
+* Version MIME type and versionless requests are not currently supported.

 * Cyclades only supports JSON Requests and JSON/XML Responses.
 XML Requests are currently not supported.